NicoHood/HoodLoader2/Readme.md

 The only way to manually flash the MCU without Serial access is to connect a button to pin 7 (HoodLoader2) or to pin 8 (DFU + USB-Serial).
 Therefore make sure all wires are connected properly, reset the main MCU (328/2560) and short the pin (7 or 8) to ground and wait a few seconds.

+##### 6. (optional) Switch back to the old DFU bootloader
+If you want to switch back to the original DFU bootloader with usbserial just do the same procedure.
+Enter 'D' for DFU on the Serial monitor or short pin 8 to ground.

 ### b) Flash the bootloader from another Arduino